 The best light roast coffees tend to have a bright acidity and mild body.
 They showcase the bean’s flavors, so when it comes to flavored coffees, they will put the added flavor at the forefront.
 As a result, light roasts work particularly well with subtle fruity and floral flavors.

 As the roasts get darker, more flavors impart from the roasting process, including notes of toastiness and caramelization.
-Therefore, darker roast coffees have a more substantial body and richer mouthfeel.
+Therefore, darker roast coffees (like these) have a more substantial body and richer mouthfeel.
 They are well suited to more robust flavors like chocolate and nuts.

 So, when looking for your favorite flavor, bear in mind what type of roast goes better with which type of added flavor.
 By the way, here’s a list of our favorite flavored beans.

 If you ever decide to roast your own beans, watch our video on home roasting.
 It might come as handy.

 Where coffee is grown can have a considerable impact on flavor, with different regions of the globe known for their dominant flavor notes.
 But this effect can be masked in a flavored coffee bean.
 Basically, for choosing flavored coffee it doesn’t matter if you go for the single-origin or the blend.

 However, many roasters will opt to use a blend for flavored coffee.
 Though blends don’t have the bright and unique flavors of single origins, they tend to offer more balance in both flavor and acidity.
 This makes them perfect neutral starting points on which to layer flavor.